Working with others

 As part of transformation change through section 7AA, we welcome invitations from iwi and Māori organisations to enter into a strategic partnership.
 We expect partnerships with iwi and Māori to drive change across our core services.

 We have strategic partnership agreements with Ngāi Tahu, Ngāpuhi, Waikato-Tainui, Ngāi Tuhoe, Māori Women's Welfare League and the Eastern Bay of Plenty Alliance.

 We also have a Memorandum of Understanding with others including Ngāti Porou, Ngāti Kahungunu, Ngāti Tūwharetoa, the Taupo Collective Impact governance group and the New Zealand Māori Council.
 Signed relationship redress agreements are held with several other iwi, as part of their Treaty Settlement.
 We expect in time the iwi will initiate some more intensive work with us.

 Each partnership, agreement or co-design initiative between Oranga Tamariki and our Iwi or Māori organisation partners is unique.
 We recognise that we share the same vision of reducing the number of tamariki Māori in our care, and the strategic priorities for each iwi or Māori organisation are distinct.

 Other partners and providers

-We work closely with other partner agencies and providers to ensure we meet the needs of children and young people.
+We work closely with other partner agencies and providers to ensure we meet the needs of tamariki or children and rangatahi or young people.
 These range from organisations and government agencies such as Police, the Ministry of Health, NGOs, to community groups, local bodies and businesses – we all have a part to play.